pri5m/Learning-log/computational_thinking/coursework/learning.md

 In computer science, syntactic sugar is syntax within a programming language that is designed to make things easier to read or to express.
 It makes the language "sweeter" for human use: things can be expressed more clearly, more concisely, or in an alternative style that some may prefer.

+Commenting is saying the intention of the code, the purpose, not physically what it does, as that can be infered from the code itself.